syuntoku14/fusion2urdf/README.md

 ### Sample

-The following test model doesn't stand upright because z axis is not upright in default fusion 360.
+The following test model doesn't stand upright because the z-axis is not upright in default fusion 360.
-Make sure z axis is upright in your fusion 360 model if you want.
+Make sure the z-axis is upright in your fusion 360 model if you want.

 #### original model
 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/industrial_robot.png" alt="industrial_robot" title="industrial_robot" width="300" height="300">